ucb-bar/hammer/README.md

 Source for the various addons can be found in src/addons.

-### Running on a Cluser
+### Running on a Cluster

 As configured by default, PLSI will attempt to schedule jobs on a cluster if the users system appears to have one.
-Users can override this behavior by setting SCHEDULER to something other than "auto", but it's not recommeneded -- whatever changes you have to make are probably just a bug in the auto scheduler and should be fixed rather than worked around.
+Users can override this behavior by setting SCHEDULER to something other than "auto", but it's not recommended -- whatever changes you have to make are probably just a bug in the auto scheduler and should be fixed rather than worked around.
 The following schedulers are currently supported: